liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/06-defining-system-events-for-deletions.markdown

     This is the same logic as before, except the delete system event is now applied for the entry.

-5. Make sure the other remaining `deleteEntry` method triggers the system event.
+5. Make sure the remaining `deleteEntry` method triggers the system event.
 Within the `deleteEntry(long, ServiceContext)` method, change

         entry = deleteEntry(entryId);